-RISKS of AUGMENTATION MAMMAPLASTY SURGERY
+RISKS of SECONDARY AUGMENTATION MAMMAPLASTY SURGERY

 Every surgical procedure involves a certain amount of risk and it is important that you understand the risks involved with augmentation mammaplasty.
 Additional information concerning breast implants may be obtained from the FDA, package-insert sheets supplied by the implant manufacturer, or other information pamphlets required by individual state laws.
-We will provide these to you at your preoperative visit.
+We will provide these to you at your rediscussion visit.

-An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of women do not experience the following complications, you should discuss each of them with The Doctor to make sure you understand the risks, potential complications, and consequences of breast augmentation.
-You must understand that you take personal responsibility for making the decision to proceed.
-These complications have occurred, and no one is immune to these risks.
+The risk of opening up the skin and capsule around the implant are real.
+These must be weighed against the desire or personal need to improve the result.
+An individual's personal choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
+Although the majority of women do not experience the following complications, you should remember discussing each of them with the Doctor at your previous "re-discussion" to make sure you understand the risks, potential complications, and consequences of revision of breast augmentation.
+A complication does not imply negligence; there are issues that occur to any doctor at certain statistical rates.

-Bleeding It is possible, though extremely unusual, to experience a bleeding episode during or after surgery.
+Bleeding- It is possible, though extremely unusual, to experience a bleeding episode during or after surgery.
 Should post-operative bleeding occur, it may require emergency treatment to drain accumulated blood (hematoma).
 The hematoma must be removed, as it can be a nidus for infection, or cause thicker capsule formation.
 Do not take any aspirin or anti-inflammatory medications for ten days before surgery, as this may increase the risk of bleeding.
 Mild bruising does not require intervention.
 Bleeding that occurs a few weeks after surgery can be noticed as increased swelling.
 This may require additional procedures to diagnose and treat on a case by case basis.

-Infection Infection is very unusual after this type of surgery.
+Infection- Infection is very unusual after this type of surgery.
 However, if it does happen, it may appear in the immediate post operative period or at any time following the insertion of a breast implant.
 Subacute or chronic infections may be difficult to diagnose.
 It is extremely rare that an infection would occur around an implant from a bacterial infection elsewhere in the body.
 Should an infection occur, treatment includes antibiotics, removal of the implant and re-implantation at a later time, generally 2-3 months.
 You will get IV antibiotics in the OR and take them by mouth after your surgery to avoid this complication.
 If it does occur, you will be responsible for the OR and anesthesia cost of revision surgery.
 You will also need to purchase new implants.
 It is indicated to remove implants if an infection occurs that does not respond immediately to antibiotic therapy.
 It may be possible to salvage an infected implant with antibiotics, but generally this is difficult to do and not the "text book" answer.

-Patient selection Individuals with medical problems, body image disturbances, psychological disorders or unrealistic expectations may not be candidates for breast augmentation.
+Patient selection - Individuals with medical problems, body image disturbances, psychological disorders or unrealistic expectations may not be candidates for breast augmentation.
 If you have ptosis, you may require a lift procedure in addition to implants and if you are not willing to have the additional/differently located incisions, you may not be a candidate for breast augmentation.
 Individuals who are unwilling to undergo or incur charges for secondary surgery in the event of complication should not be considered candidates for breast augmentation.